diebraga/image_classification_machine_learning/README.md

-# Is it a dog
+# Is it a cat or a dog

-FastApi api that predicts if it's rather a dog or not using fastAI image classification. and a react frontend that consumes the endpoint.
+FastApi api that predicts if it's a cat or a dog using fastAI image classification.

-## How to use

 ### Requirements

 - Python3
-- NodeJs
-- Npm or Yarn

 #### Backend

 - Create a virtual enviroment running in yuor terminal:

 <code>python3 -m venv env</code>

 - Actinvate your virtual enviroment running:

 On mac: <code>source env/bin/activate</code>

 On windows: <code>.\env\Scripts\activate</code>

 - Install dependecies:

 <code>pip install -r requirements.txt</code>

 - Create image classification running in your terminal:

-<code>python3 download_img.py</code>
+<code>python3 download.py</code>

-It will create a folder classification with pictures of dogs and non dogs in your root.
+It will create a folder classification with pictures of dogs and cats in your root.
+attention: `You should verify if each folder contains really cats and dogs also this pretrained model tends to be biased toward cats consired add more dogs data`

 - Train your model running in your terminal: